Haikou: Environment

 The groundwater is of international standard, and is classified as mineral water.

 By 2004, the city had established 43 new community health service centers reaching 85 percent of the population.
 The initiative has increased the size of Haikou's green spaces to 2,000 hectares, with trees lining 40 percent of its roads.
-Noise pollution has dropped from 61.1db to 58.2db.
-300 public toilets have been built.
+Noise pollution has dropped from 61.1db to 58.2db and 300 public toilets have been built.
 All industrial effluents, industrial waste water and solid waste, and all live sewage, is now processed through centralized treatment centers, and is disposed of without environmental impact.
 These improvements and others have increased life expectancy in Haikou to 78.26 years.

 Haikou city has also built 163 model ecological villages.
 Now, over 200,000 villagers in 933 villages have tap water in their homes.

 Comprehensive city-improvement campaign

 During 2015 and 2016, large-scale city improvements have taken place as part of a province-wide initiative called "double create" (双创).
 It is described by government sources as a campaign to create a cleaner city and create a more civilized city.
 It is focused on traffic and commerce, but has also improved the overall appearance of the city, tackling air pollution from industry emissions, aiming to ensure the safety of drinking water sources, improving public security in such places as hospitals, schools, malls, and visitor attractions.
 Details of these improvements include: